gruntjs/grunt-contrib/README.md

 #### Code Style Guide

 * code should be indented with 2 spaces
-* double quotes should be used where feasible
+* single quotes should be used where feasible
 * commas should be followed by a single space (function params, etc)
 * variable declaration should include `var`, [no multiple declarations](http://benalman.com/news/2012/05/multiple-var-statements-javascript/)